CodersCrew/coderscamp/README.md

   - Advanced back-end development with Nest.js.
   - Advanced front-end development with Redux.js.

 CodersCamp students work in 6-people teams guided by an experienced mentor.
-After each module, each team creates a fully-featured web application.
+After the end of the module, the team creates a fully-featured web application and presents it during a demo session.
 As a result, each student has a portfolio of 5 practical projects with live demos at the end of the course.
 The entire bootcamp ends with a 24h hackathon where participants create an application that meets business requirements specified by the hackathon's partner.